Because WordPress on page Search Engine Optimization should become second nature

 Not only that, but Google has actually announced that they're now favoring mobile-optimized sites over those that are not.
 Not only that, but the Google bots are actually crawling the mobile version of your site, rather than the desktop version.
 So if there is stuff on your desktop version, which does not appear on the mobile-version, Google will not even know about it!

 So what to do?

 First, check how mobile-friendly your site actually is via Google's dedicated tool.

-- If you get negative results, either a) adjust the code of your WordPress theme to make it mobile-friendly (hire someone for this task), and hence SEO friendly b) change your WordPress theme entirely to a fully responsive theme, or c) help yourself to a certain plugin (more on that in a minute).
+- If you get negative results, either a) adjust the code of your website theme to make it mobile-friendly (hire someone for this task), and hence search-engine friendly b) change your theme entirely to a fully responsive theme, or c) help yourself to a certain plugin (more on that in a minute).
 It's good to note that such themes as Divi and Avada are already fully-optimized for mobile access.
 Check out CollectiveRay's review of Divi and Avada WordPress theme.

-7. WordPress onpage SEO using headings: Check how your theme handles H1, H2 tags
+7. On-page optimization using headings: Check how your theme handles H1, H2 tags

-We are now actually getting to seo checklist of actual items on your page, post or article.
+We are now actually getting to the optimization checklist of actual items on your page, post or article.

 Very important as part of your onpage seo techniques are you content headers.
-H1-H6 tags are a critical part of your on-page SEO structure.
+H1-H6 tags are a critical part of your on-page search engine optimization structure.
 For years now, those headings have been used to notify the reader (and also the search engines) what the hierarchy of the information on the page is, and what's more and less important.